The most common causes of Cirrhosis are Hepatitis C, Alcohol-related Liver Disease, Non-Alcoholic Fatty Liver Disease, and Hepatitis B.

 Nonalcoholic steatohepatitis (NASH)

-Fat build up in the liver that is not caused by alcohol use, is nonalcoholic steatohepatitis (NASH).
+Fat build up in the liver that is not caused by alcohol use, is called Non-Alcoholic Fatty Liver Disease (NAFLD), which can lead to nonalcoholic steatohepatitis (NASH).
 NASH can cause the liver to swell and can lead to cirrhosis.
 People with NASH often have other health issues including diabetes, obesity, high cholesterol, coronary artery disease and poor eating habits.

 Bile Duct Disease